cpske/ISP/assignment/week9/agile-practices.md

   - [] Single Responsibility
   - [] Testability

-8. The 6 (or 7) Tips assigned this week primarily relate to what?
+8. The Tips assigned this week primarily relate to what?
 Choose one best answer.
-  - [] Adopt Agile development processes
+  - Adopt Agile development processes
-  - [] Code quality and maintainability
+  - Code quality and maintainability
-  - [] Team work and/or iterative development
+  - Team work and/or iterative development
-  - [] Testing and Verification
+  - Testing and Verification
-  - [] Incremental Development
+  - Incremental Development

 ## Part 2: Find the Tip